 It’s undeniable.
 We live in a changing world and as a result, the American public’s relationship with police officers can be complicated.
-Instances of police brutality make news headlines almost daily.
+Instances of police misconduct make news headlines almost daily.
 In 2018 alone, there are just 23 days when a police officer did not kill someone in the line of duty.
-Overall, police brutality may be on the rise, but laws that protect citizens from police misconduct remain the same.
+Overall, police misconduct may be on the rise, but laws that protect citizens from police misconduct remain the same.
 The unalienable civil rights of Americans are protected by the U.S. constitution, and cannot be denied by police officers, no matter the circumstances.

 Most law enforcement officers are honest, and spend each day working to protect the rights of every Indiana resident.
 If police officers overstep their bounds, the guaranteed civil rights of the people are denied.

-If you think you have been a victim of police brutality, and your rights have been denied, then you need an experienced lawyer knowledgeable in protecting your civil rights.
+If you think you have been a victim of police misconduct, and your rights have been denied, then you need an experienced lawyer knowledgeable in protecting your civil rights.
 No matter where you are within the state of Indiana, Karpe Litigation is here to provide justice.

-Working with Victims of Police Brutality and Misconduct
+Working with Victims of Police Misconduct

-Police brutality and misconduct can look like many different things, yet they all can affect a person’s physical and mental health.
-Being a victim of police brutality or misconduct can also change the course of a person’s life, if justice is not served.
+Police misconduct can look like many different things, yet they all can affect a person’s physical and mental health.
+Being a victim of police misconduct can also change the course of a person’s life, if justice is not served.
 If you have been injured by a police officer or a victim of police misconduct in one of the following ways, the police misconduct and civil rights lawyers at Karpe Litigation Group may be able to advocate for you:

 - Excessive force